traitecoevo/austraits/README.md

 #### Backwards compatibility with past AusTraits versions

-From September 2024 austraits functions were revamped to support all [traits.build](https://github.com/traitecoevo/traits.build) compiled databases, rather than being linked to [austraits.build](https://github.com/traitecoevo/austraits.build).
+From September 2024, `austraits` functions were revamped to support all [traits.build](https://github.com/traitecoevo/traits.build) compiled databases, rather than being linked to [austraits.build](https://github.com/traitecoevo/austraits.build).

-Versions of austraits.build (the AusTraits plant trait database) **\< 5.0 are no longer supported** by the current functions.
+Versions of `austraits.build` (the AusTraits plant trait database) **\< 5.0 are no longer supported** by the latest version of the package.
 If you are working with an older version of AusTraits, please install an older version of austraits:

-For austraits.build versions 4.2 and older:
+For `austraits.build` versions 4.2 and older:

 ``` r
 #install.packages("remotes")